Creating backups

 Clustered environments

-Clustered Lookers store their application configuration, user accounts, and other data in an external MySQL database.
+Clustered Looker instances store their application configuration, user accounts, and other data in an external MySQL database.
 We recommend creating a backup of this database at the same time as the Looker application.
-See the MySQL documentation for more details on how to backup MySQL databases.
+See the MySQL documentation for more details on how to back up MySQL databases.

 Generating a keystore-independent backup

 A customer-hosted installation that has migrated to AES-256 GCM encryption and is not using AWS KMS can use this procedure to create a backup of their Looker instance that is independent of their local Customer Master Key (CMK).
-This provides a method for a self-hosted customer to move to a Looker-hosted installation without having to provide their CMK, or to move a customer-hosted installation to a new host that does not have access to the same local keystore.
+This procedure provides a method for migrating a customer-hosted instance to a Looker-hosted instance without having to provide a CMK, or for moving a customer-hosted instance to a new host that does not have access to the same local keystore.

 To create a keystore-independent backup: